cjalth/pangenome_pipeline/README.md

 module load nextflow fastqc
 ```

-To ensure that the right modules are loaded you can try run module list and see if both Nextflow and FASTQC are loaded.
+To ensure that the right modules are loaded you can try run ```module list``` and see if both Nextflow and FASTQC are loaded.
 To now run the pipeline, simply enter:
 ```
 nextflow run new_pangenome.nf -c ../nextflow.config
 ```

-This should run the pipeline and the results from FASTQC and VG Stats will be outputted into the terminal, and more details can be found in /srv/scratch/canpang/pangenome_pipeline/results.
+This should run the pipeline and the results from FASTQC and VG Stats will be outputted into the terminal, and more details can be found in ```/srv/scratch/canpang/pangenome_pipeline/results```.

 ### Existing Pangenome
 After changing the 'inputbam' parameter in nextflow.config navigate to the workflow directory and load the necesary modules (Nextflow, MULTIQC, FASTQC and SAMTOOLS).
 This can be done with the following commands.